DDT5/scrt-rng/README.md

 ## Detailed product description
-Different implementations generally face trade-offs between cost [^fn2], security and useability.
+Different implementations generally face trade-offs between cost [^fn2], security and usability.
 With that in mind, I will aim to implement at least two different RN-generating functions, giving RN users the choice that fits their use case.

 [^fn2]: If a zero-fee implementation is possible from a security point of view (which is the aim), cost refers to gas costs

 ### Option 1: the default
-I anticipate this to be the default function as it has high useability without sacrificing much on security or useability.
+I anticipate this to be the default function as it has high usability without sacrificing much on security or cost.

-Users call a handle function by providing two inputs entropy: String and cb_msg: Binary.
+Users call a handle function by providing two inputs -- entropy: String and cb_msg: Binary.
 The String is a private input which mixes with (and changes) the contract seed to generate a random 256-bit number, in the form of a [u8; 32] array.
 The cb_msg Binary is the message the user wants its own contract to continue processing after consuming the RN.
 The get_rn function echoes the cb_msg binary back to the consumer.

 ![flowchart image](flowchart.png)

 This implementation should be secure unless:
 1. An attacker knows the victim's entropy input.
-In this situation, the attacker and create a hard fork of the Secret Network blockchain, input its victim's intended entropy, and view the RN output before the victim consumes it.
+In this situation, the attacker can create a hard fork of the Secret Network blockchain, input its victim's intended entropy, and view the RN output before the victim consumes it.
 However, the attacker has limited time, as all this must be done within the 5-6 second block time (as each block changes the RN output), and before another user interacts with the contract (which changes the seed unpredictably)
 2. The attacker is the RN consumer him/herself.
-For example, an lottery dApp intending to cheat its own users may run the hard fork attack above, as it knows its own intended entropy input
+For example, a lottery dApp intending to cheat its own users may run the hard fork attack above, as it knows its own intended entropy input

 As long as the user's entropy input is not known, this option should offer adequate security.
 However, Option 2 below aims to address these vulnerabilities for use cases that require it.

 ### Option 2: high security
 This will be for users who need higher security, and are able to handle a small delay between requesting an RN and receiving the RN.

-The implementation is similar to the one above.
-However, instead of the RN output and cb_msg being sent back to the user in the same transaction, the cb_msg is first stored in the contract.
+The implementation will be an extension of the design above.
+Instead of the RN output and cb_msg being sent back to the user in the same transaction, the cb_msg is first stored in the contract.
 When the next user calls this function, the RN is generated with new entropy inputs and the cb_msg is echoed back.
 In other words, users will perform a transaction to request an RN, then must wait for a period before receiving the RN.

 This adds security addressing the vulnerability described above, as the hard fork attack becomes more complex to execute and infeasible if there are high volumes of interactions with Scrt-RNG.
 However, drawbacks are:
 - users calling this function face unpredictable gas, as they will be paying gas for processing the cb_msg from a previous user